hbowie/clubplanner/docs/index.md

 * Sports -- An event having to do with athletics.
 * Student Connections -- A topic related to prospective or current students hailing from the local area.

 **Seq**: (Calculated) The sequence of discussion at a Board meeting.
-This is calculated based on the Type value selected.
+This is calculated based on the Category value selected.
 The following sequence numbers will be assigned.

 * 1 -- Open Meeting
 * 2 -- Finance
-* 4 -- All other types, if the event's date is in the past.
+* 4 -- All other categories, if the event's date is in the past.
-* 5 -- All other types, if the event's date is in the future.
+* 5 -- All other categories, if the event's date is in the future.
 * 8 -- Communication
 * 9 -- Close Meeting